ml-explore/mlx-examples/llms/speculative_decoding/README.md

 ```

 Then convert the model and the draft model.
 We'll use T5-XXL (11B parameters)
 for the main model.
-You can convert it with:
+Convert it with:

 ```
 python convert.py --model t5-11b
 ```

-We'll use T5 small for the draft model.
+We'll use T5-small for the draft model.
 Convert it with:

 ```
 python convert.py --model t5-small